 - Lack of appetite or inability to eat when left alone

 - Stressful behaviors, such as repeated pacing, drooling, digging and panting

 He or she is truly panicking.
 It is similar to how we might react if we have a phobia, such as of spiders.
 If one suddenly appears, we react fearfully and panic, often without reason or realizing we are doing it.
 Your dog is not doing this to punish you.
 As the saying goes, they are not giving you a hard time, they are having a hard time.

 Separation anxiety takes a toll not only the dog but on the owners.
 It can be extremely stressful to worry what your dog is going to do and feel when you have to leave the house.
 It’s heartbreaking for owners to know their dog is in pain and they don’t know why, or what to do to make it better.
-It can also cost money you don’t have to repair repeated damage to the house.

 Although we don’t know exactly what causes it, I can tell you it is NOT something you did or did not do with or to your dog.
 Read that one more.
 This is not your fault!